sullivg2/investigate-cloud-site/_pages/about.md

   actions:
     - label: "Learn More"
       url: "/terms/"
-excerpt: "Research cloud projects with transparent, neutral data about the cloud computing landscape"
+excerpt: "Keeping an eye on public cloud infrastructure"
 intro:
   - excerpt: 'transparent, neutral data about the cloud computing landscape '